 - Stay at least 6 feet (about 2 arm lengths) from others who don’t live with you, particularly in crowded areas.

 - Avoid crowds and indoor spaces as much as possible, particularly ones that aren’t well ventilated.
 Learn more about daily activities and going out.

 - Stay home if you think you’ve been exposed to COVID-19.

 - Learn what to do if you are sick with COVID-19 or think you might have COVID-19.

 Coping with stress

 Older people are at higher risk for severe illness from COVID-19 which may result in increased stress during a crisis.
-Here are a few things you can do to cope with that stress:
+Learn healthy ways to cope with that stress.